Zenit Logo

 Zenith Logo 1988-1991

-As changes began to take shape in the Soviet Union, the club adopted a new logo with a yellow ship and a black and white soccer ball.
+As changes began to take shape in the Soviet Union, the club adopted a new logo featuring a yellow ship and a black-and-white soccer ball.
 The three-masted ship was taken from the building of the St. Petersburg Admiralty.

-The Zenit Arrow remained in the center, but the font changed slightly.
-The top line breaks before the last letter and then starts over.
-Around the emblem on an invisible ring is written the sports organization’s status (football club) and the city for which it stands (Leningrad).
+The Zenit Arrow remained centered, but the font changed slightly.
+The top line breaks before the last letter, then restarts.
+Around the emblem on an invisible ring is written the sports organization’s status (football club) and the city it represents (Leningrad).

 1992 – 1995